Chandrahas Chaupal

 Chandrahas Chaupal is an Indian politician from Bihar and a Member of the Bihar Legislative Assembly.
 Sri Chaupal won the Singheshwar Assembly constituency on the RJD ticket in the 2020 Bihar Legislative Assembly election.
-He defeated Dr. Ramesh Rishidev, a former Schedule Caste & Schedule Tribe Welfare minister of Bihar from Janta Dal United in his first attempt.
-He is also appointed Shunykal Sabhapati.
+He defeated Dr. Ramesh Rishidev, a former Schedule Caste and Schedule Tribe Welfare minister of Bihar from Janta Dal United in his first attempt.
+He was also appointed Shunykal Sabhapati.

 Personal life

-He is the resident of Raibhid village of Shankarpur Block in Madhepura Distric, Bihar.
+He is a resident of Raibhid village of Shankarpur Block in Madhepura District, Bihar.
+He belongs to the Chaupal baniya community.
 His father Baldev Chaupal is a retired school teacher.
-Sri Chaupal has done Intermediate in 1993 from Saharsa college now named as M.L.T College, Saharsa.
+Sri Chaupal has done Intermediate in 1993 from Saharsa college, now named M.L.T College, Saharsa.

 Social life

-Shri Chandrahas Chaupal was connected with social work since last 20 years.
+Shri Chandrahas Chaupal was connected with social work for 20 years.
 He has represented his Panchayat earlier by winning in Panchayat Election.